NEW BUSINESS VENTURING - 2022/3

 - Assess critically and explore the processes involved in developing their own entrepreneurial capability in creating a new venture;

-- Analyse and evaluate the different component parts of a business plan, how a business plan is structured, and how it is used;
+- Analyse and evaluate the different component parts of a business plan and how a business plan is structured;

-- Analyse and understand other steps required for starting up a new venture such as pitching and proto-typing
+- Analyse and understand key steps required for setting up a new venture such as pitching and funding

 |001||Develop an awareness and enthusiasm for individual enterprise and entrepreneurship||CPT|

 |002||Critically assess and evaluate theories, models, and tools used by Enterprise and Entrepreneurship in relation to business planning||KCPT|